Penny and the Pownall Case

 Penny and the Pownall Case is a 1948 British second feature mystery film, directed by Slim Hand and starring Ralph Michael, Peggy Evans, Diana Dors and Christopher Lee.

-It was the first featured role for Diana Dors, the second female lead, and Christopher Lee, the villain.
-The two of them, and star Peggy Evans, were members of Rank's "Charm School", The Company of Youth.

-The music was by Elisabeth Lutyens, making her the first female British composer to score a feature film.

-Premise
+It was written by William Fairchild.

+Plot

-A model helps a Scotland Yard detective to hunt down a gang of criminals smuggling Nazi war criminals out of Europe.
+Penny Justin, a model, helps a Scotland Yard detective to hunt down a gang of criminals smuggling Nazi war criminals out of Europe.
 Cartoonist Jonathan Blair hides secret messages in his comic strips.